ToolShedTested

 Pros

-• Shoulder strap and carry handle covered for both hands-free and quick-grab use
+• Padded shoulder strap and carry handles cover hands-free and quick-grab use

 Cons